 - In the last 24 months, you have received a signup bonus from a Southwest consumer credit card.

-The change does not affect the Southwest Rapid Rewards® Premier Business Credit Card, and you can still apply for it if you hold a consumer card.
-You can also apply for a consumer card if you hold the Southwest Premier Business Card.
+The change does not affect the Southwest® Rapid Rewards® Premier Business Credit Card or Southwest® Rapid Rewards® Performance Business Credit Card, you can still apply for these cards if you hold a consumer card.
+You can also apply for a consumer card if you hold either of the business cards.

 What The Change Means

-Since the new criteria do not apply to the Southwest Rapid Rewards® Premier Business Credit Card, you still have the option of getting the Companion Pass via credit card bonuses and expenditure.
-Consider shifting your business expenses onto the Southwest Premier Business Card, and keeping your personal expenses on the Southwest Premier Card, or the Southwest Plus Card.
-This way you can hold and use two Southwest cards and get their benefits and signup bonuses.
+Since the new criteria do not apply to the Southwest business cards, you still have the option of getting the Companion Pass via credit card bonuses and expenditure.
+Consider shifting your business expenses onto the Southwest Premier Business Card or Southwest® Rapid Rewards® Performance Business Credit Card, and keeping your personal expenses on the Southwest Priority Card, or the Southwest Plus Card.
+This way you can hold and use two Southwest cards and get the benefits and signup bonuses.

 The latest change adds a new restriction to the Southwest consumer credit cards and makes earning the Companion Pass that little bit harder.
 Bear in mind the Southwest cards are already subject to Chase’s restrictive 5/24 policy.
 This change brings the cards in line with other Chase products like the Chase Sapphire Reserve® and the Chase Sapphire Preferred® Card which have similar restrictions.
 The question now is whether Chase will extend this policy to all families with multiple cards?
 Only time will tell!